yldio/skiff/README.md

 An array containing all the known peers.

-### Transport API
+### Transport provider API

-The node transport option accepts an object that implements the following interface:
+The node `transport` option accepts a provider object that implements the following interface:

 * `connect(options)` — for connecting to the peer. returns a connection object